 Black widow spiders are typically shiny and dark-colored with a distinctive red or orange hourglass-shaped mark on their abdomens.
 These spiders are relatively small, with adults ranging in size from about 5 to 10 mm.
-Black widows are shy, reclusive spiders and most active at night.
+Black widows are shy, reclusive spiders and are most active at night.
 They build their webs in secluded areas such as garages, woodpiles, crawl spaces, and sheds.

 Black widow spiders primarily feed on insects like beetles and caterpillars.
 They are generally nocturnal hunters and will build their webs near areas where they know there will be a good supply of food.
 Black widow spiders are not particularly discriminatory in what they eat – they will capture and consume just about any insect caught in their web.
 This practice makes them very effective at controlling local insect populations.
 While black widows typically only eat live prey, they occasionally feed on carrion.